-Domestic violence is a very real problem, with thousands of women and men being victimized every year.
+Domestic violence is a very real problem, with every year.
 In New Jersey, special protections are afforded to victims of domestic violence under the Prevention of Domestic Violence Act (“PDVA”).
 Under this law, domestic violence includes not just physical assault, but other offenses such as kidnapping, threats, sexual assault, stalking, and many other crimes.

 Among other avenues of relief provided by the PDVA, a victim of domestic violence may apply to the municipal or family court for a Temporary Restraining Order.
 The victim will make a statement to a judge, under oath, about why a restraining order is necessary, and the judge will decide if the risk of violence is enough to grant the restraining order.
 If a judge grants the order, then there will be a final hearing set for ten days later, when both the victim and the abuser will present evidence on the facts that the victim originally presented to the judge.
 At that time, the judge may decide to make the Restraining Order permanent.

 If the judge grants the request to make the restraining order permanent, the judge can make any order necessary to prevent further abuse.
 These orders can include such things as keeping the abuser from owning weapons, requiring domestic violence counseling, no contact orders, as well as many other avenues to keep the victim safe.
 Significantly, the judge can make orders to protect children.
 So, for example, a judge may order that the abuser may only have supervised contact with the children, or even no contact at all.